-Who is the JLab JBuds Air for?
+Who should get the JLab JBuds Air?

 - Athletes.
 What with JLab Audio being the official audio sponsor of Major League Soccer, it should come as no surprise that these earbuds are designed for us athletes.
 The IP55 dust- and water-resistance makes these all but indestructible.